 Try to get out every day and do something you enjoy.
 Remember that, while you will undoubtedly have bad days, you will also have good days.

 While one in ten mothers of singletons suffer from postnatal depression (PND), the stats show that rates are slightly higher among mothers of multiples.

-Understandably mothers of multiples have increased demands put upon them by virtue of the practical needs of more than one baby met by our limited resources, we are only human.
-If we have an underlying vulnerability to developing a postnatal illness, this increased stress may trigger it.
-Likewise, any life changing and stressful event would have a similar effect
+Understandably mothers of multiples have increased demands put upon them by virtue of the practical needs of more than one baby met by limited resources, you are only human.
+If you have an underlying vulnerability to developing a postnatal illness, this increased stress may trigger it.
+Likewise, any life changing and stressful event could have a similar effect

 Fathers can also suffer PND, especially fathers of multiples who may be both sleep deprived and working full-time.
 Studies of parental sleep have found fathers of multiples are the group most affected by sleep deprivation in the initial months.